mmisw/orr/README.md

 git push origin "v${ORR_VERSION}"
 ```

-If a new backend has been built according to `${BACKEND_VERSION}`,
+If a new backend system has been built according to `${BACKEND_VERSION}`
-then create a corresponding release at https://github.com/mmisw/orr/releases
+as described above, then create a corresponding release at
-with the WAR file.
+https://github.com/mmisw/orr/releases with the WAR file.